Chinese officials to visit U.S. farmland as trade talks continue -U.S. agriculture chief | Devdiscourse

 A Chinese delegation will visit American farm regions with U.S. officials next week in an effort to build goodwill amid ongoing trade negotiations, U.S. Agriculture Secretary Sonny Perdue told reporters on Thursday.

 "They want to see the production of agriculture.
-I think they want to build goodwill," Perdue said.
-The delegation will travel with U.S. Trade Representative Robert Lighthizer and U.S. Treasury Secretary Steven Mnuchin, but it was unclear where specifically they would visit, he added.
+I think they want to build goodwill," Perdue said, adding that it was unclear where specifically they would visit.
+CNBC reported earlier on Thursday that the delegation would meet with agricultural producers and was planning visits to Bozeman, Montana and Omaha, Nebraska.

+U.S. and Chinese negotiators were meeting on Thursday for their first trade talks in nearly two months, as the United States and China seek an end to a trade war marked by tit-for-tat tariffs.
+The discussions are expected to focus heavily on agriculture.
+The tensions in the world's largest economies have upended supply chains worldwide and curbed global economic growth.

+But last week, in an indication that the dispute may be softening, U.S. President Donald Trump delayed a planned hike in tariffs on some Chinese goods, while China postponed tariffs on U.S. cancer drugs, lubricants, and animal feed ingredients.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)